 The range for safe weight loss is about 1 to 3 pounds of fat per week.
 It could take anywhere between 50 to 150 weeks (12 to 35 months) to safely and reasonably lose that amount of weight.

-10 Fat Mistakes" It shares the ten most common mistakes people make and how to overcome them.
+A great place to start your journey would be with our series called "10 Fat Mistakes" It shares the ten most common mistakes people make and how to overcome them.

 Wednesday, June 06, 2007